 Please fasten your race number to the front of your t-shirt.
 If it is not displayed you may be pulled out of the race before the finish and you will not receive your medal.
 Please do not deface your race number: this is contrary to Scottish Athletics’ regulations and will lead to your disqualification.

 If you have a medical condition, provide as much information as possible on the reverse of your race number and put a red cross on the front.
 This is so the doctor and medical teams are aware of any existing medical condition should you require assistance on the course.

 For safety reasons, do NOT swap numbers with other runners.

-The 1/2 Marathon will start at 12.30 – please make sure that you are at the start line by 12.15 as the race needs to start on time.
+The ½ Marathon will start at 12.30pm on Sunday 12 March – please make sure that you are at the start line by 12.15.

 The start is on Bught Road about 400 metres from the Sports Centre and parallel to the River Ness.